frajdouglas/Map-Visualiser/README.md

-# NoHAM Outputs Visualiser
+# Map Visualiser
 A mapcentric application to explore and compare NoHAM model outputs.

-Basemaps and NoHAM network geometries are supplied from Azure hosted vector tiles and served with an express.js server.
+Basemaps and layer geometries are supplied from Azure hosted vector tiles and served with an express.js server.

-Built using React, Axios, Maplibre GL JS.
+Built using React, Axios, Mapbox GL JS.

 You must add a .env file after cloning the repository in order for the app to work.